 Starting rehab therapy

-Whilst you're in hospital you will have daily sessions with your different therapists to help you relearn the skills you have lost and learn how to manage any longer term problems.
+While you're in hospital you should have daily sessions with your different therapists.
 It will probably involve some of the following aspects:

 Will I fully recover?

 Because every stroke is different, there is no set pattern for recovering from one.

 The quickest recovery takes place in the days and weeks after a stroke.
 But recovery can continue for months and years after a stroke.

 Stroke survivors tell us that it can take a lot of effort and determination to keep going with rehabilitation.
 It can be very hard work, physically and mentally, but many people find it helps them make vital progress with speaking, walking and other key skills.